juntinuous/DB_Library_Management_System/README.md

 Managing Library Branch

-**
-Assumption for ER Diagram : **
+#### Assumption for ER Diagram
-Library has multiple Library Branches such as kids library, literature library, science library,,,, They could have same address, but have unique branchID.
+The library has multiple Library Branches such as kids library, literature library, science library,,,, They could have same address, but have unique branchID.
 Each book has Single main Publisher (author)
 Each book has unique number ( also called as ISBN) Each book has multiple book copies ( has unique number, different from Book ID).